cloudscale-ch/csi-cloudscale/README.md

 * Kubernetes v1.13.0 minimum
 * `--allow-privileged` flag must be set to true for both the API server and the kubelet
 * (if you use Docker) the Docker daemon of the cluster nodes must allow shared mounts
+* If you want to use LUKS encrypted volumes, the kernel on your nodes must have support for `device mapper` infrastructure with the `crypt target` and the appropriate cryptographic APIs

 ### [Rancher](https://rancher.com/) users: